-If I am pregnant, I wish every means to be taken to preserve and nurture the life of my unborn child, including the continuation of life-sustaining procedures.
+lt I am pregnant, I wish every means to be taken to preserve and nurture the I ite ot my unborn child, including the continuation of life-sustaining procedures.

-Signaturo Date

 Signature Date

 Witness

-WITTESS

 Witness

-WITTESS

 Note: Your appointed health care agent(s) may not serve as a witness to your declaration.
-One

-y not be someone who will benefit from your death.
+One witness may not be someone who will benefit from your death.